MSN: Multi-Style Network for Trajectory Prediction: Introduction

 \textbf{Classification for Behavior Styles.} Agents' trajectories and behavioral preferences are distributed continuously.
-Therefore, it is challenging to determine agents' behavior styles quantitatively.
-A natural thought is to establish connections between agents' trajectories and these stylized factors, thereby reflecting the potential impact of these invisible factors on their trajectories \emph{categorically}.
-Thus, we attempt to adaptively classify agents' behaviors into several categories that could reflect the co-influence of hidden factors on their trajectories.
-When agents plan their short-term future trajectories, they always first give a general proposal for a specific destination and later take detailed actions purposefully according to their chosen destination.
-Different destination choices may reflect agents' behavioral styles and preferences to some extent.
+It is challenging to determine behavior styles quantitatively.
+A natural thought is to establish connections between trajectories and these stylized factors, thereby reflecting the potential impact of these invisible factors on their trajectories \emph{categorically}, \IE, classify agents' behaviors into several categories that could reflect the co-influence of hidden factors on trajectories.

-It is worth noting that some approaches, like \cite{rhinehart2019precog,mangalam2020not,mangalam2020s,tran2021goal}, have attempted to conduct \emph{goal-driven} trajectory prediction via agents' destination plannings, and they have achieved excellent prediction performance.
-Inspired by these approaches, we try to use the similarities between agents' destination plans to classify their behavior styles adaptively.
+When agents plan their short-term trajectories, they may make a general proposal for a specific destination and then take detailed actions purposefully according to the chosen destination.
+Thus, different destination choices may reflect their different behavioral styles.
+It is worth noting that some approaches, like \cite{rhinehart2019precog,mangalam2020not,mangalam2020s,tran2021goal}, have attempted to conduct \emph{goal-driven} trajectory prediction via agents' destinations, and they have achieved excellent prediction performance.

+Inspired by these approaches, we use the similarities between agents' destinations to classify their behavior styles adaptively.
 We call these categories the \textbf{Hidden Behavior Categories} since we do not know the distribution and presentation of trajectories for each category.
-Thanks to these categories, we sequentially assume that the target agent may behave with the specific behavior style.
-Then, we employ the corresponding trajectory generator to give predictions under the corresponding style assumptions, thus obtaining a series of \emph{Multi-Style} predictions.
+Thanks to these categories, we sequentially assume that the target agent may behave like each one of all these categories when making predictions.
+Then, we employ the corresponding trajectory generator to forecast under the corresponding style assumptions, thus obtaining a series of \emph{Multi-Style} predictions.
 In short, we attempt to use a series of generators to learn to generate multiple latent representations corresponding to trajectories with different behavior categories separately, thus giving stylized predictions.
 As shown in \FIG{fig_intro}, we call the above prediction strategy the \emph{Multi-Style Prediction}.